CISecurity/OVALRepo/scripts/README.scripting.setup.md

-# Get Python 3.4 & Required Packages
+# Get Python 3 & Required Packages

 Before you can use the Python scripts bundled with this repository, you will need to get the following pre-requisites installed and running on your machine:

 - Python 3 (current stable release)
-- Python 3 Packages listed in requirements.txt
+- Python 3 packages listed in requirements.txt

 ## Status: Work in Progress
 *Please note: this documentation is a work in progress.
 If you have questions or suggestions,